gorgiv/microcontroller-remote-control-system/README.md

 ## 7. Main features of the system

 - On-off control of boiler, heater and irrigation system
-- Maintain the ambient temperature in the home according to the desired temperature
+- Automatic Temperature Control - Maintain the ambient temperature in the home according to the desired temperature
 - Fire alarm - Automatic notification when a critical temperature is exceeded
 - Intruder alarm - Automatic notification when a human presence (home invader) is detected at home where the motion sensor is installed
 - Check the current measured temperature in the home